 10. RUNOW Folding

 The RUNOW Folding treadmill is made of alloy steel and has a 2.5 HP motor.
-With this treadmill, you won’t have to worry about having a dedicated space.
-It has a compact design that allows it to be folded for space-saving.
-It can support weights up to 136 kg and is therefore suitable for heavier individuals.
+It has a compact and foldable design for space-saving and supports up to 136 kg, which is suitable for heavier individuals.
+The treadmill has a large running belt with a good shock-absorbing system for comfortable workouts.

 Pros